mrbohloul/TEMPO_NOx_Analysis/README.md

 cartopy.feature:	For adding coastlines, borders, and gridlines to the map
 glob:	For file handling — collects all .nc files from the given directory

-# Downloading TEMP Satellite NetCDF Files
+# Downloading TEMPO Satellite NetCDF Files

 You can download NetCDF files of TEMP (satellite temperature data) from NASA's Earthdata Search portal.